OpenGov-OpenData/ckan-owncloud-connector/README.md

 ### Installing

-To install this script, just clone this repo to your local machine
+To install this script, clone this repo to your local machine

 ## Running this script